-Abuse is a form of maltreatment of a child.
+Abuse are forms of maltreating a child.
 Somebody may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm.
 They may be abused by an adult or adults or another child or children.
-Part one of Keeping children safe in education defines the following types of abuse.
+The principles of keeping children safe in education defines the following types of abuse.